hank-ai/darknet/README.md

 The Google Colab instructions are the same as the [Linux](#linux-cmake-method) instructions.
 Several Jupyter notebooks are available showing how to do certain tasks, such as training a new network.

 See the notebooks in the `colab` subdirectory, and/or follow the Linux instructions below.

+## WSL

+If you have a modern version of Windows and a decent computer, then the use of WSL (Windows Subsystem for Linux) and Ubuntu 24.04 LTS is **highly recommended**.
+If not already familiar with it, WSL is a feature in Windows which allows people to run Linux-based applications from within their Windows desktop.
+This is similar to a virtual machine with host/guest extensions.
+Linux apps running in WSL have access to the GPU if you install the Linux NVIDIA driver for WSL, and you can train a new network with Darknet/YOLO running within WSL.

+Once WSL is installed, run `sudo apt-get update` at least once from your Ubuntu command prompt to get the updated list of packages, and then follow the usual [Linux instructions](#linux-cmake-method).

 ## Linux CMake Method